nicohvi/nicohvi.github.io/_posts/2016-03-01-the-case-for-simplicity.md

 ![fine](/public/images/posts/fine.png)

-Running `npm install browserify` will increase your precious project size by 12MB (distributed on it's **119** russian doll dependencies (henceforth referred to as *RDDs*).
+Running `npm install browserify` will increase our precious project size by 12MB (distributed on it's **119** russian doll dependencies (henceforth referred to as *RDDs*).
 In contrast, the first Pokemon game was 512KB[^3].